 Find a simple explanation of what the time signature is in music and learn how to interpret the numbers in this symbol that determines the rhythm of sheet music.

-As a quick refresher from our earlier discussion, the bottom number in the time signature represents the beat size, while the top number tells us how many of those beats are in each measure.
+Before going further, here's the foundation.
+The bottom number of a time signature represents the beat size (what note value gets one beat).
+The top number tells you how many of those beats are in each measure.

 Time signature interpretation